How-to

 Section titled “”model mismatch” on every command”Looks like:

-error: brain initialized with BAAI/bge-small-en-v1.5 (alias: small), but BAAI/bge-large-en-v1.5 (alias: large) was requested.
-Brain model is fixed at init; create a new brain or open with --model small.You’re either:
+error: memory initialized with BAAI/bge-small-en-v1.5 (alias: small), but BAAI/bge-large-en-v1.5 (alias: large) was requested.
+Memory model is fixed at init; create a new memory or open with --model small.You’re either:

 - Passing

---model X(orGBRAIN_MODEL=X) when the brain was initialized with modelY. - Trying to use a non-default model on the airgapped build.
+--model X(orQUAID_MODEL=X) when the memory was initialized with modelY. - Trying to use a non-default model on the airgapped build.

 Fix: